 - Any electronic mail or electronic mail message for the purpose of causing annoyance or inconvenience or to deceive or to mislead the addressee or recipient about the origin of such messages

 Aseem Trivedi, Mumbai, September 2012: Mumbai police arrested free speech campaigner Trivedi for displaying cartoons on his website and Facebook page that mocked parliament and corruption in high places.
 The caricatures were shared on other social media.

-So, if an Indian YouTuber is aiming to have comedy to the level of western media hosts, then following laws and regulations can keep them away from controversy and a possible jail term.
+So, if an Indian YouTuber is aiming to have comedy to the level of western media hosts, then following laws and regulations regarding Freedom Of Speech in India can keep them away from controversy and a possible jail term.